Khang-Lethbridgecollege/Version-Control-Setup/README.md

 Variables are stored when there is a change, rather than updating every frame (use update as little as possible) Poor performing code options are replaced with higher performing options 4x or 8x MSAA is turn on

+# Usage
+The game meets the standards of frame and sustainability

+# Author and Acknowledgment
+Made by Khang

+# Support
+contact the author: khang.tran@lethbridgecollege.ca

+# Project Status
+The project was in a completed state